Community policing: History

 Values of community policing have been linked to Sir Robert Peel's 1829 Peelian Principles, most notably John Alderson, the former Chief Constable of Devon and Cornwall Police.
 Peel's ideas included that the police needed to seek the cooperation of the public and prioritize crime prevention.
 The term "community policing" came into use in the late 20th century, and then only as a response to a preceding philosophy of police organization.

 In the early 20th century, the rise of automobiles, telecommunications and suburbanization impacted how the police operated.
 Researchers noted that police moved towards reactive strategies rather than proactive, focusing on answering emergency calls quickly and relying on motor vehicle patrols to deter crime.
 Some police forces such as the Chicago Police Department began rotating officers between different neighborhoods as a measure to prevent corruption and, as a result, foot patrols became rare.
 This changed the nature of police presence in many neighborhoods.

-By the 1960s, many countries including the United States attempted to repair relationships between police forces and black people.
+By the 1960s, many countries, including the United States, attempted to repair relationships between police forces and black people.
 In 1967, American President Lyndon B. Johnson appointed a Blue Ribbon committee to study the apparent distrust of the police by many community members, especially along racial lines.
 The resulting report, the President's Commission on Law Enforcement and Administration of Justice suggested developing a new type of police officer who would act as a community liaison and work to build relationships between law enforcement and minority populations.
+Then-Los Angeles Police Department chief Thomas Reddin would be credited with introducing the concept of community policing.
 The Kansas City preventive patrol experiment concluded that motor patrols were not an effective deterrent to crime.
 Similarly, by 1981, a study by the US-based Police Foundation suggested that police officers spent inadequate time on response duties and in cars that they had become isolated from their communities.
 In response to some of these problems, many police departments in the United States began experimenting with what would become known as "community policing."